sedc-codecademy/mkwd12-04-ajs/G3/ExtraHomework/README.md

 ![Screenshot](./img/pageSizesScreen.png)
 ![Screenshot](./img/sortBySizesScreen.png)

-When the user want to see More Details for some beer should be shown the detail for that beer.
+When the user wants to see More Details for some beer the detail for that beer should be shown.
-Same as more details the Random Beer navigation link should have the same page structure.
+Same as more details, the Random Beer navigation link should have the same page structure.
-The details that needs to be shown are:
+The details that need to be shown are:
 - Name
 - Tagline
 - First Brewed
 - Description
 - Image
-- abv - witch is alcohol in %
+- abv - which is alcohol in %
-- ibu - witch is bitterness in IBU
+- ibu - which is bitterness in IBU
 - Food Pairing

 ![Screenshot](./img/moreDeailsScreen.png)